DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/android/setup.md

 - `TrackingConsent.NOT_GRANTED`: The SDK does not collect any data.
 You are not able to manually send any logs, traces, or RUM events.

-To update the tracking consent after the SDK is initialized, call `Datadog.setTrackingConsent(<NEW CONSENT>)`.
+To **update the tracking consent** after the SDK is initialized, call `Datadog.setTrackingConsent(<NEW CONSENT>)`.
 The SDK changes its behavior according to the new consent.
 For example, if the current tracking consent is `TrackingConsent.PENDING` and you update it to:

 - `TrackingConsent.GRANTED`: The SDK sends all current batched data and future data directly to the data collection endpoint.
 - `TrackingConsent.NOT_GRANTED`: The SDK wipes all batched data and does not collect any future data.

-### Enable RUM feature to start sending data
+### Step 4 - Enable the feature to start sending data

 {{< tabs >}}
 {{% tab "Kotlin" %}}